Young flamingo rehabilitated by team at Philadelphia Zoo

-PHILADELPHIA, Pa.
-(WPVI) -- "As a veterinarian, when you know you've helped an animal, it's a great feeling," said Keith Hinshaw.
+PHILADELPHIA (WPVI) -- Keith Hinshaw works as the Director of Animal Health in a largely-hidden hospital on the campus of the Philadelphia Zoo.

-He works as the Director of Animal Health in a largely-hidden hospital on the campus of the Philadelphia Zoo.
+"As a veterinarian, when you know you've helped an animal, it's a great feeling," said Hinshaw.

 Hinshaw and his veterinary team collaborate with various medical professionals in the Philadelphia area, such as the University of Pennsylvania, including doctors who otherwise treat humans.